High order symplectic partitioned Lie group methods: Introduction

 Standard Lie group methods, like RKMK methods or CG methods, give numerical solutions that evolve on the same manifolds as the exact solutions.
 The question of the existence of symplectic methods of formats similar to the ones considered by Crouch and Grossman or by Munthe-Kaas has been a topic of interest for several years.

-On $\RR^n$ there is a unified way to extend Runge--Kutta methods on $\RR^n$ to symplectic methods on $\coT \RR^n$ \cite[Section~VI.6.3]{hairer06}, i.e.\ symplectic partitioned RK methods.
+On $\RR^n$ there is a unified way to extend Runge--Kutta (RK) methods on $\RR^n$ to symplectic methods on $\coT \RR^n$ \cite[Section~VI.6.3]{hairer06}, i.e.\ symplectic partitioned RK (SPRK) methods.
 Our goal with this article is to construct and study symplectic methods of arbitrarily high order that are extended from Lie group methods, i.e.\ high-order symplectic Lie group integrators.
 We have focused on the case where $M=G$ and the action is simply multiplication in the Lie group.
+In the case where $M\neq G$, isotropy complicates matters.
+The technique of extremizing a discrete action sum still yields symplectic mappings in the case $M\neq G$, but the presence of isotropy complicates the analysis of these integrators.
+The details of the isotropy case will hopefully be addressed in a later article.

 The idea of constructing variational methods from Lie group methods has previously been considered by several authors.
 Bou-Rabee and Marsden proposed in 2009 to base variational methods on RKMK methods \cite{bourabee09}, and present a class of methods of first and second order.
 Methods of a similar type are also considered in the survey article by Celledoni, Marthinsen and Owren \cite{celledoni13}.
 In the present article, this idea is pursued further to obtain methods of arbitrarily high order.